Login and compare prices online instantly now.

 The rate the copier company gets assumes you have good accounts.
 If you have bad accounts (i.e. poor net worth or no money, running at a loss) then IF you can get a lease, expect to pay more.
 The lease companies will increase the rate the dealers have to pay to cover the increased risk of your company going under.
 Some lease companies may reject the lease you all together, then the dealer will need to go to a lease company or broker to see who will take it even at a high rate.
 The cost may be swallowed by the dealer’s profit or they may come back to you with an increased price.

-1 Leasing agreement spreads a large payment to smaller quarterly payments
+- 1 A benefit of leasing agreement is it spreads a large payment to smaller quarterly payments

-6 One advantage is pay for a larger, faster, better quality machine, with more functionality to get your business the facilities its needs now that will pay in the long term.
+- 6 One advantage is to pay for a larger, faster, better quality machine, with more functionality to get your business the facilities its needs now that will pay in the long term.

 i-SENSYS LBP, imagePRESS C650, MF, imageRUNNER ADVANCE, i-SENSYS MF,